 It’s no secret that crowds flock to Madrid in the warmer weather but what about visiting Madrid in winter?

-Spain can be a brilliant location for a winter city break as often the climate is mild in the Winters and you can top up on a bit of Vitamin D whilst still getting out to explore the city.
+Visiting Spain in winter can be a brilliant time for a Spanish city break as often the climate is mild in the winter and you can top up on a bit of Vitamin D whilst still getting out to explore the city.

 What you can expect from this article...